Separative chemistry, materials and processes (MAT P2)

 Program

-The Master's degree is divided into 4 semesters of 30 ECTS each, in accordance with the European system.
+The Master's degree takes place over 4 semesters of 30 ECTS each, in accordance with the European system.

-Each teaching unit is assessed: either in the form of a final written exam, or in the form of continuous assessment, or in the form of a written summary and an oral presentation for certain professionalizing teaching units.
+Each teaching unit is subject to assessment: either in the form of a written final exam, or in the form of continuous assessment, or in the form of a written summary and an oral presentation for certain professionally-oriented teaching units.

 These teaching units can be offset against each other.
-An average of at least 10/20 for the whole semester is required for its validation.
-The semesters cannot be compensated for each other.
+An average of at least 10/20 for the whole semester is required for validation.
+Semesters cannot be offset against each other.

 Read more